iainemslie/CSC305/Assignment4/ReadMe.txt

  - Rendering a Mesh - Every object in the scene is a mesh.

- All of my meshes were downloaded for free from turbosquid.combined The photos I used were free and found at the following locations:
+ All of my meshes were downloaded for free from turbosquid.com The photos I used were free and found at the following locations:

  https://unsplash.com/s/photos/night-skyline